Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Experiments

-\begin{itemize}[leftmargin=*] \item \textbf{REVERIE} consists of a vocabulary of over 1,600 words and 21,702 human-annotated navigational instructions, each describing a target object within MP3D environments~\citep{chang2017matterport3d}.
+\begin{itemize}[leftmargin=*] \item \textbf{REVERIE} consists of a vocabulary of over 1,600 words and 21,702 human-annotated navigational instructions, each describing a target object within MP3D environments~\cite{chang2017matterport3d}.
 The average length of the collected instructions is 18 words, involving both navigation and referring expression.
 The shortest path from the agent’s initial location to the target location is between 4 to 7 steps, and the agent needs to find and localize the object in the observation. \item \textbf{SOON} includes 3,848 instructions with 1,649-word vocabulary, featuring trajectories in 38 MP3D houses.
 It also follows the same train/val/test split strategy as REVERIE.
 The instructions' average length reaches 38.6 words, with trajectories spanning 15-60+ meters and surpassing REVERIE's paths.
-Due to the increased task difficulty and smaller training dataset size, it is more challenging to achieve high performance on SOON than on REVERIE. \item \textbf{Object Goal Navigation} requires an agent to navigate to the target specified by a general object category.
-To verify the generalization of SID to object goal navigation, we follow SAME~\citep{zhou2024same} to transfer the validation split of the Habitat ObjectNav dataset~\citep{savva2019habitat} to evaluate agent performance in discrete environments, as detailed in Section~\ref{sec:objnav}. \end{itemize} We evaluate our agent using standard path-fidelity metrics, including Trajectory length (TL), Success Rate (SR), Oracle Success Rate (OSR), Success Rate Weighted by Path Length (SPL)~\citep{anderson2018spl}.
-Following~\citep{qi2020reverie}, we adopt Remote Grounding Success (RGS) and RGS weighted by Path Length (RGSPL) to evaluate object grounding.
+Due to the increased task difficulty and smaller training dataset size, it is more challenging to achieve high performance on SOON than on REVERIE. \item \textbf{Object-Goal Navigation} requires an agent to navigate to the target specified by a general object category.
+To verify the generalization of SID-VLN to object goal navigation, we follow SAME~\cite{zhou2024same} to transfer the validation split of the Habitat ObjectNav dataset~\cite{savva2019habitat} to evaluate the agent's performance in discrete environments, as detailed in Section~\ref{sec:objnav}. \item \textbf{VLN-CE} provides 5.6K trajectories with an average length of 10 meters.
+It requires agents to navigate through a set of low-level actions (\textit{e.g.} move forward 0.25m, turn-left 15 degrees) rather than teleporting between fixed nodes. \end{itemize}

+We evaluate our agent using standard path-fidelity metrics, including Trajectory length (TL), Success Rate (SR), Oracle Success Rate (OSR), Success Rate Weighted by Path Length (SPL)~\cite{anderson2018spl} and Navigation Error (NE).
+Following~\cite{qi2020reverie}, we adopt Remote Grounding Success (RGS) and RGS weighted by Path Length (RGSPL) to evaluate object grounding.
 The agent is considered successful only if it stops accurately at the designated target viewpoint in image-goal navigation.